Roi-Eielts/Zeeland_Refinery/README.md

-# Zeeland_Refinery
+# Zeeland Refinery
-Stage bij Zeeland Refinery
+Internship at Zeeland Refinery

-## Wat heb ik daar gedaan
+## What I Did There
-Als stagiar bij Zeeland Refinery heb een oud project van hun vervangen naar een modernere applicatie.
-Dit heb ik gedaan met C# en Angular.
+As an intern at Zeeland Refinery, I replaced an old project with a more modern application.
+I accomplished this using C# and Angular.

-## talen
+## Languages
 - C#
 - Microsoft SQL
 - TypeScript

-## frameworks
+## Frameworks
-Bootstrap 5.3
+- Bootstrap 5.3
-Angular
+- Angular